Cristian Andersen

 Courtesy of the artist

 Alicja Kwade’s sculptures liquefy, upturn, twin, and mirror found materials and everyday objects.
 With familiar forms gone awry, her poetic works transform materials in ways that suggest time and space are malleable ideas.
-To create Journey without Arrival (Raleigh), Kwade has dismantled and reassembled a bicycle, bending each element to form a perfect circle.
+To create Journey without Arrival (Raleigh), Kwade dismantled and reassembled a bicycle, bending each element to form a perfect circle.
 As if caught between dimensions, the new object is at once surreal and surprising, calling attention to its seemingly impossible form.

 Sarah Lucas

 (b.
-1962, London, United Kingdom)
+1962, London, England)

 Florian and Kevin, 2013